BestKayakStuff.com

 There are different models of life jackets.
 Some are more comfortable than others.
 Be sure to consider flexibility to move and how it fits while the child is sitting.
 When we’re riding in between fishing spots or trail locations, the kayak should be worn.
 Check with the US Coast Guard or your local game and fishing commission for up to date regulations.

-We live in Florida, where fisherman under the age of 16 do not require a fishing license.
-Be sure to check with your local state authority for the rules in your area as to what license you and your child will require if you are fishing from a kayak.
+<br>We live in Florida where <a href=httpsmyfwccomlicenserecreationaldo i need one>fisherman under the age of 16 do not require a fishing license<a> Be sure to check with your local state authority for the rules in your area as to what license you and your child will require if you are fishing from a kayak

 Tip 4: A Especially Don’t Forget The Snacks!!